helloshantanu/helloshantanu/README.md

 <a href="https://www.helloshantanu.com" target="_blank"><img align="left" alt="Logo" width="300px" src="/logo_eduvoke/HelloShantanu.png" /></a>
 <br> <br> <br> <br>
+> "Any Fool can know, the point is to understand" -Albert Einstein
 ### Hi, I'm Shantanu Jain 👋

 ##### I am a Student Entreprenuer and i love to create new tech everyday, i am currently working on an Edtech Product Eduvoke